SimonTC/MyMPF/README.md

 It makes use of an action node to give the network the ability to react to inputs.
 Mapping states to actions happens in the individual neocortical units in the network.

+It is used as part of the MPF-HyperNEAT program found in my repository

 #Main elements
 The neocortical units used in this implementation consists of a spatial pooler, a temporal pooler, a predictor and an action decider.